 Become Your Own Cheerleader

-If we are to more than simply survive getting older — if we are to truly celebrate God's gift of life in all its changing phases — we must be willing to be our own cheerleaders.
+The negative cultural messages are there, but championing our aging selves requires that we also learn to counter our own negative self-talk.
+If we are to do more than simply survive getting older — if we are to truly celebrate God's gift of life in all its changing phases — we must be willing to be our own cheerleaders.
 That means seeking out role models who affirm us and ignoring messages that serve no other purpose than to make us feel bad about ourselves.

 At this point in our lives, it's time to jettison the negative tapes that have played over and over in our heads since adolescence: the continuous chant of "I'm too fat, my hips are too big, my chest is too small, my hair is too thin, etc." Replace those tapes with reminders of what's good about you and what you've done to make a positive impact on the lives of those around you.
 Reinforce a positive self-image with God's words about what constitutes true, lasting beauty.